By Martin Ebner

 Start off the way you mean to go on in 2017 by following these professional tips on how to make it your fittest year to date.
 Let's do this!

 1. Set (realistic) goals

 It's crucial when beginning any sort of exercise program to first, set yourself some goals.
 Ask yourself, why am I doing it?
-Is it for: weight-loss, muscle gain, improved confidence, a results of a health scare etc?
+Is it for weight-loss, muscle gain, improved confidence, a result of a health scare etc?
 Once you've decided why, put pen to paper and write out some realistic goals.
 Realistic being the key word here!
-To run a marathon by the month's end or to lose 21lbs in 21 days are not realistic goals and will more likely result in a burn out or injury than to achieve any sort of positive results.
+To run a marathon by the month's end or to lose 21lbs in 21 days are not realistic goals and will more likely result in a burnout or injury than to achieve any sort of positive results.
 Instead, start slowly, be patient and build up your workout routine and goals as your fitness level and experience improves.
 It's a marathon, not a sprint!